nicholas5538/fp-voucher-FE/README.md

 4. _**Delete**_ any existing vouchers
 5. A dummy checkout page to show that the vouchers can be applied

-- [MongoDB](https://www.mongodb.com/ 'MongoDB official site') is currently our choice of database and we are calling REST API endpoints to perform CRUD operations on it.
+- [MongoDB](https://www.mongodb.com/ 'MongoDB official site') is currently our choice of database, and we are calling REST API endpoints to perform CRUD operations on it.
-- Click here to access the backend repository (Created by [@nicholas5538](https://github.com/nicholas5538)), built with `Node.js`, `TypeScript` and `mongoose`.

-  > Backend repository is currently private as proper documentation of the API endpoints is not completed.

 ## Getting Started